 Man in custody after fatal stabbing and assault, Suffolk police commissioner says

-Shortly after 8 a.m.
-Suffolk police received a 911 call from the girlfriend of the suspect, Wilson Melina, reporting a woman had been stabbed on Charter Oaks Avenue in Brentwood, Harrison said.
+Shortly after 8 a.m., Suffolk police received a 911 call from the girlfriend of the suspect, Wilson Andrade-Molina, reporting a woman had been stabbed on Charter Oaks Avenue in Brentwood, Harrison said.

 Officers from the Third Precinct responded to the scene and found the victim with stab wounds throughout her body, the commissioner said.

-The female victim, who is the sister of Melina's girlfriend, was taken to a hospital and is recovering, Harrison said.
+The female victim, who is the sister of Andrade-Molina's girlfriend, was taken to a hospital and is recovering, Harrison said.

+Police subsequently received a 911 call at 9:45 a.m. from a man saying that he had found his employee fatally stabbed at his business on Oser Avenue in Hauppauge.

-Authorities conducted a wellness check on Oser Avenue in Hauppauge and found the cousin with multiple stab wounds, dead from his injuries.
+Authorities found the cousin with multiple stab wounds, dead from his injuries.

 "This is a horrible incident," Harrison told reporters.
 "This is something that affects the whole county."